 There are many options.
-Use a paper pledge form to give by cash, check, or payroll contribution.
-Or give by credit card online.
+Use our new epledging system for online payroll pledging or to give by credit card.
+Or use a paper pledge form to give by cash, check, or manual payroll contribution.
 Our secure server makes it simple and convenient.
 You may also contribute a lump sum or in installments.
 The choice is yours.

 How do I obtain a pledge packet?

 Your Partners in Giving coordinator should give you a pledge packet during the first few weeks of the campaign.
 The packet includes a booklet that contains instructions for making a pledge and describes all of the participating umbrellas and charities.
 The packet also includes a pledge form.
 If you do not receive a pledge packet or you need a booklet or a pledge form, contact your Partners in Giving coordinator.

 If I don't know who my Partners in Giving coordinator is, how do I find out?

 Call or email the campaign chair in your state agency or university unit.

 An umbrella, sometimes called a federation or association, is an organization that represents groups of nonprofit charities in the Partners in Giving campaign.
 Some umbrellas bring together charities with common missions, such as health care or environmental conservation.
 Others are associations of nonprofits with wide-ranging interests.

 To participate in this campaign, a charity must belong to an umbrella organization, and both the charity and the umbrella must meet the campaign eligibility requirements set by the Wisconsin Department of Administration.